 The present patient validation sample showed a different gender distribution of 1.4:1 (female:male) compared to the patient sample in Pinfold et al.’s study with 4.3:1 but similar gender distribution as indicated in the systematic efficacy review of Drescher et al. ranging between 1:1 to 2:1 .
 Generally, the consecutive patient sample of the present validation study covers an older patient age range (>65) but can be compared with previous studies evaluating the use of the WDQ [8, 30, 37] or WAD interventions [36, 38].
 Demographic variables are also comparable with other German-speaking Swiss WAD inpatients .

-.
+Patients in the validation study showed the highest score for item 8 (7.89, sporting activity) and the lowest for item 2 (2.30, personal care).
+The average score for all 13 questions was 74.4.
+Those scores are almost identical to the results from Pinfold et al. .
 However, for the English version, item 8 was scored lower (6.1) and the mean WDQ score was 55.7.
 Both differences could be attributed to the shorter time since injury onset in the present study (20 months vs. 48 months on average in Pinfold’s study).
 The scoring of item 2 and item 8 in the present study also suggest that there are no floor or ceiling effects.

-.
+The translation and cross-cultural adaptation process followed the guidelines proposed by Beaton et al. .
 Stage 2 and 4 were essential to synthesise all produced forward and backward questionnaire translations.
 All produced variations to formulate title, questionnaire items, questionnaire and scale descriptions, and their meaning had to be considered.
 Adaptations in the formulation at the beginning of questions 1, 3, 6, 10, 11, and 12 of the scale descriptions emphasise the need for a standardised translation process.
 Adaptations were necessary to avoid the implication that patients have to have pain after whiplash injury and if so that it should be on a high level.
 The authors assume that the reformulation of the questions mentioned above do not have an influence on the construct under investigation since the sense of the questions remained unchanged.
 That could be demonstrated by the calculated Cronbach’s α (WDQ-G α = 0.89), which is only slightly lower than the original Australian version (WDQ α = 0.96) .
 Furthermore, adaptations made were approved by all translators at the consensus conference and by the original authors of the Australian WDQ when reviewing all forward and backward translation documents.

 To answer question four (driving or using public transport) patients differentiated between being the driver, the co-driver, or a passenger in a public transport vehicle.
 All three alternatives could be impaired on different severity levels after a whiplash injury.
 If a patient in the present validation study raised the question, which aspect should be evaluated, they were asked to indicate the impairment level for the most unpleasant situation.
 It is assumed that the differentiation can occur in all patients filling in the WDQ independent from different languages.
 Therefore, further research is needed to define a more precise patient instruction or add further questions to evaluate all three alternatives separately.